-West Mountain is a 6.1 mile heavily trafficked loop trail located near Highland Falls, NY that offers scenic views and is good for all skill levels.
+West Mountain is a 6.1 mile heavily trafficked loop trail located near Highland Falls, New York that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail.

 Great hike that is much less crowded than nearby Bear Mountain with almost as good views on a nice long ridge.
 Isn't has challenging as Major Welch Trail going up Bear Mountain, but still lots of fun for a quick 2-3 hour hike.

 Good all-around hike, with a little bit of everything: scenic views, water crossings, modest climbs, etc. We hiked it on Thanksgiving so as hoped, we had the trails to ourselves.

 Incredible views both sides of mountain highly recommend.

 Small parking lot at 41.304111,-74.015858